square/dagger/README.md

 }
 ```

-Create your own qualifier annotations just use `@Named`.
+To create your own qualifier annotations just use `@Named`.
 Apply qualifiers by annotating the field or parameter of interest.
 The type and qualifier annotation will both be used to identify the dependency.

 ```java
 class ExpensiveCoffeeMaker {